stephanussusanto/cleancode-discountexample/README.md

 # cleancode-discountexample
-Example for improve clean code
+Example for improve clean code for getting price using discount rule.